sergey-shandar/public/notes/info/states.md

 One main difference is that in our world when we create an object from two objects, we usually add such properties as mass rather than multiplying them.
 For example, two 1 kg watermelons have a 2 kg mass.
 To fix this, we can take a logorithm of a number states.
 It doesn't matter what based of the logarithm we took because it is just a linear coefficient.

+If our universe has only one elementary partical, for example with two states, then we can take a number as a base for the logarithm.
+In case of two states, the logarithm with base 2 gives us a number of bits in the system.
+For other systems, where we have more than one indivisible elementary partical we can take the smallest partical as a reference point.

 ---

 Information in bits.
 A number of states are more precise.
 The system with one state doesn't hold any information.